-Strong family and community engagement increases the resources and relationships available to enable better learning.
-Community schools value the experiences of people from diverse backgrounds who are committed to the welfare of the community, and thus, work to identify and deploy numerous resources.
+Strong family and community engagement increases the resources and relationships available to enable learning.
+Community schools value the experiences of people from diverse backgrounds who are committed to the well-being of the community, work to identify local assets, and secure needed resources.

 - 9.1.
-Teachers and families have trusting and respectful relationships. - Teachers, and partners where appropriate, conduct home visits. - Community organizations and partners facilitate outreach to parents. - School personnel attend community meetings and offer assistance at community locations. - Surveys of families and teachers assess trusting relationships with families. - 9.2.
-Families have equity of voice and power in the community school's leadership and decision-making structures. - Families are represented on the Site Leaders Team. - Voices of families are included in the needs and asset assessment. - Leadership development opportunities are regularly available to families and community members. - 9.3.
-Two-way, culturally and linguistically relevant communication between school and families is proactive and consistent. - Translations of relevant documents and translators of for key events and interactions (e.g., parent/teacher conversations). - Opportunities for parents to meet with educators are offered at different times at day/evening/weekend. - Educators are familiar with the cultural characteristics of their students and families. - 9.4.
-Families are empowered and supported to support learning at home. - Families receive professional development on ways to support student learning. - Professional development helps teachers learn how to empower families. - Positive feedback about student behavior and performance is provided to parents. - Appropriate technology facilitates communications with families. - 9.5.
-The community school recognizes that all adults involved with the community schools and family members must develop the capacity to work together. - Joint professional development experiences are available. - Joint planning for the community schools is the norm . - Transparency about the Parent and community partner survey/feedback. - Training for all school and partner staff on topics such as customer service, cultural responsiveness. - 9.6.
-Leadership development opportunities are regularly available to families and community residents. - Leadership development opportunities are available in school or community. - 9.7.
-Educators, families, community partners, and school personnel and leadership demonstrate trusting relationships. - School climate surveys demonstrate stakeholders have evidence of trusting relationships in the school
+Educators, families, community partners, and school personnel and leadership demonstrate trusting relationships - Teachers, school personnel, and partners where appropriate, conduct home visits. - Community organizations and partners reach out to and connect with parents. - School personnel attend community meetings and offer assistance at community locations. - Surveys of families and teachers include questions about the quality of relationships between the school and families.

+9.2.
+Families have equity of voice and power in the community school's leadership and decision-making structures.

+- Families are represented on the Site Leadership Team. - Voices of families are included as part of the needs and asset assessment. - Leadership development opportunities are regularly available to families and community members.

+9.3.
+Two-way culturally and linguistically relevant communication between school and families is proactive and consistent.

+- There are translations of relevant documents and interpreters for key events and important conversations (e.g., parent/teacher conferences). - Parents have opportunities to meet with educators at different times during the day, evening, and weekend. - Educators are familiar with the cultural backgrounds of their students and families.

+9.4.
+Families are empowered and supported to support learning at home.

+- Families learn how to support student learning at home. - Professional development helps teachers learn how to empower families to advocate for their children and support learning at home. - The school provides families with positive feedback about student behavior and learning. - The school uses adequate and appropriate communication tools with families to ensure equitable access to information, supports, and opportunities.

+9.5.
+The community school recognizes that all adults-including families and community members-must develop the skills and habits needed to work together effectively.

+- There are joint professional development and adult learning experiences. - The community schools planning process prioritizes shared leadership and joint decision-making. - There is transparency in understanding and responding to family and community partner feedback. - School and partner staff regularly receive training on topics such as customer service, cultural responsiveness, and trauma-informed practice.

+9.6.
+Leadership development opportunities are regularly available to families and community residents.

+• Leadership development opportunities are available in school or community.